FAAREN-tech/auth-sdk/README.md

 ## Usage

 > Important!
 If you use this library in a docker context `FAAREN_AUTH_SERVICE_URL` has to be the IP address of your machine.
 Otherwise it will try to find a host in its own docker network.
+> As an alternative you can add an `external_hosts` option to your docker-compose-container.

 You can use the package everywhere by simply initializing it: